soumyasethy/micro-frontend/README.md

 # micro-frontend
-Micro frontends of Bluelearn App for both Mobile and Web
+Micro frontends of Volt App for both Mobile and Web